Pawan-Yadav27/Pawan-yadav27/README.md

 ### “In a time of drastic change it is the learners who inherit the future.
 The learned usually find themselves equipped to live in a world that no longer exists.” ~Eric Hoffer

-- ⚡ I’m an open-source enthusiast and intersted in Artificial Intelligence.
-In my free time, I like to explore the realm of machine learning.
+- ⚡ I’m an open-source enthusiast and emphasis on Deep Learning, Machine Learning, Computer Vision and NLP.
 - 🌱 I’m currently learning advance deep learning(Research Level).
 - 🔭 I’m currently working on an open problem, `Covering Points with Pairs of Concentric Disks`(NP-Hard).
 My AIM is to approximate the solution.